 Recovery from Addiction is Always Possible

-Wheeler offers an extensive continuum of substance abuse treatment and intervention services, including medication-assisted treatment for opioid and alcohol addiction.
+Wheeler offers an extensive continuum of substance use disorder treatment and intervention services, including medication-assisted treatment for opioid and alcohol addiction.
 A comprehensive array of addiction services offers a flexible combination of in-home, outpatient and family intervention programs that serve the needs of thousands of individuals annually.

 Recovery from addiction is always possible.
 Learn more about how peer support and medication-assisted treatment helps individuals realize a healthier tomorrow.

 A Better Future through Wheeler’s Bettor Choice Gambling Program: David’s Story